Domain Authority or (DA) is a website score ranging from 0-100 developed by Moz which predicts how well a webpage from a domain will rank in search.

 2. Internal Links

-Off page SEO has so much focus on external links; internal links can be often overlooked.
+Off page SEO has so much focus on external links; internal links can are overlooked.
 Each of the content that you write or have written on a blog can never be in isolation.
 There will be content related to the content you are writing.
 Interlink those articles as and when it will be beneficial to the readers.

 If your articles aren’t linking to the previous ones, either it is because your blog is new or the niche of the blog is too diversified to find anything to link to earlier good content.